raul23/equifax-data-breach/technical_questions.rst

 -----------------------
 `:information_source:`

-  A web shell was a script that can be uploaded to a web server to enable remote administration of the server.
+  A web shell [is] a script that can be uploaded to a web server to enable remote administration of the server.
 A web shell canbe used by an attacker to gain access to functions on the server and to maintain persistent access to a compromised server.
 [DOJ]_